Corbett · Ardnamurchan

 Garbh Bheinn — common questions

-- Garbh Bheinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 763m of ascent and takes most walkers 5-8 hours.
+- On the OutdoorSCOT scale, Garbh Bheinn comes in at 3/5 — moderately challenging.
+Expect roughly 16km and 763m of ascent on the usual route — 5-8 hours for most parties.
 Terrain: The Loch Eilde Mor track is good for the first 6km.

-- Where do I park for Garbh Bheinn?
+- Where should I park to climb Garbh Bheinn?

-- Standard parking is at NN187621 near Fort William.
+- Standard parking is at NN187621.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Garbh Bheinn are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.